Lutterworth: Shambles Inn

-Another of the landmarks of the town centre is the thatched roof & timber-framed building now known as the 'Shambles Inn'.
+Another of the landmarks of the town centre is the thatched roof and timber-framed building now known as the "Shambles Inn".
 This former abattoir and butcher's is the oldest timber-framed building in Lutterworth, dating back to the 16th century.
 It was first used as a public house from 1791 until 1840, when it was converted back to a home and butcher's shop.
 In 1982 it was converted back into a public house and named the Shambles.

-In February 2023, the Shambles public house, caught fire.
-Causing damage to the upstairs, the B&B and the house.
-A fundrasing page was set up for the family who lived at the public house.
+In February 2023, the Shambles caught fire, causing damage to the upstairs, the B&B and the house.
+The Inn has since been rethatched and reopened.

 Local economy

 To the west of the town [2.5 mi] is a large logistics and distribution centre called Magna Park, which is the main source of employment in the Lutterworth area.
 Magna Park is built upon the site of the old Bitteswell aerodrome.
 Also near Lutterworth is Stanford Hall.

 A controversial issue in the town is how to manage the traffic flows emanating from Magna Park and the nearby M1 and A5 trunk roads.
 Approximately 3,000 heavy goods vehicles pass through the town every day and pollution levels are reported as being high.

-The Census 2011 Summary also indicates an overall growth in residents' vehicles, which is likely to add to traffic and pollution concerns according to the Census summary.
+The Census 2011 summary also indicates an overall growth in residents' vehicles, which is likely to add to traffic and pollution concerns according to the Census summary.

-There is a Morrisons Food Store (formerly Safeway) on Bitteswell Road, as well as a Subway on High Street.
-Waitrose opened on 11 March 2010 on a site previously occupied by Netto.
-Aldi opened a new store on Rugby Road on 12 Aug 2021.

-On the Greenacres Housing estate in the town there was an estate public house, recently called 'The Sir Frank Whittle' and previously called 'The Balloon'.
+On the Greenacres housing estate in the town there was an estate public house, recently called "The Sir Frank Whittle" and previously called "The Balloon".
 This building was sold by the brewery to the Co-op who changed the use and structure of the premises to be the new Co-op store in the town.
-The Co-op Food Store previously located on George Street closed in June 2014 coinciding with the opening of the new store.
+The Co-op food store previously located on George Street closed, being replaced by a branch of the original factory shop, in June 2014 coinciding with the opening of the new store.

-Lutterworth also houses the headquarters of the free Bible distributors 'Good News for everyone'.
-This organisation, formerly known as British Gideons, has been headquartered in Lutterworth since 1974.